Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Introduction: Why Neural Transfer Learning with Transformers?

-One among several likely reasons why deep learning methods so far have not been widely used for supervised learning tasks by social scientists might be that training deep learning models is resource intensive.
-To estimate the exceedingly high number of parameters that deep learning models typically comprise, large amounts of training examples are required.
-For research questions relating to domains in which it is difficult to access or label large enough amounts of training data instances, deep learning becomes infeasible or prohibitively costly.
+One among several likely reasons why deep learning methods so far have not been widely used for text-based supervised learning tasks by social scientists might be that deep learning models have considerably more parameters to be learned in training than classic machine learning models.
+Consequently, deep learning models are computationally highly intensive and require substantially larger numbers of training examples. \citet[p.~20]{Goodfellow2016} stated that ``As of 2016, a rough rule of thumb is that a supervised deep learning algorithm will generally achieve acceptable performance with around 5,000 labeled examples per category''.\footnote{Yet how much training data instances are really needed depends on the width and depth of the deep neural network, the task, and training data quality.
+Thus, precise numbers on the amounts of parameters and required training examples cannot be specified.
+To nevertheless put the sizes in relation, note that an SVM with a linear kernel that learns to construct a hyperplane in a 3,000-dimensional feature space which separates instances into two categories based on 1,000 support vectors has around 3 million parameters.
+The Transformer-based models presented in this article, in contrast, have well above 100 million parameters.} For research questions relating to domains in which it is difficult to access or label large enough numbers of training data instances, deep learning becomes infeasible or prohibitively costly.

 Recent developments within NLP on transfer learning alleviate this problem.
-Transfer learning is a learning procedure in which representations learned on a source task are transmitted to improve learning on the target task \citep{Ruder2019}.
-In sequential transfer learning, commonly a language representation model, that comprises highly general, close to universal representations of language, is trained by conducting the source task \citep{Ruder2019}.
-Using these learned general-purpose representations as inputs to target tasks has been shown to improve the prediction performances on a wide range of these NLP target tasks \citep{Ruder2020b}.
-Moreover, adapting the language representations to a target task requires fewer target training examples than when not using transfer learning and directly training the model on the target task \citep{Howard2018}.
-Thus, research on transfer learning in NLP recently has made possible a new mode of learning in which ready-to-use language representation models, that are already pretrained on a source task, can be used off-the-shelf and be easily adapted with few resources to any target task of interest \citep{Alammar2018b}.
+Transfer learning is a set of learning procedures in which knowledge that has been learned from training on a source task in a source domain is used to improve learning on the target task in the target domain (where the target task is the task of interest that a researcher

+actually seeks to conduct) \citep[p.~1347]{Pan2010}.
+In sequential transfer learning---which is one common type of transfer learning---the aim when training on a source task is to acquire a highly general, close to universal language representation model \citep[p.~64]{Ruder2019}.
+The pretrained general-purpose representation model then can be used as an input to a target task of interest \citep[p.~63-64]{Ruder2019}.
+This practice of using a pretrained language model as an initialization for training on a target task has been shown to improve the prediction performances on a large variety of NLP target tasks (\citealp{Ruder2020b}; \citealp[p.~22-23]{Bommasani2021}).
+Moreover, adapting a pretrained language model to a target task requires fewer target training examples than when not using transfer learning and training the model from scratch on the target task \citep[p.~334]{Howard2018}.